GlueStickyx/suno-archive/README.md

 4. Paste it into the tool (either cookie or bearer token works)

 **Security Note:** Your bearer token is never stored persistently.
 It only exists in memory during the archive job and is immediately discarded afterward.

+## Smart Pagination & Interruption Handling

+### How Incremental Sync Works

+**Smart Pagination Optimization:**
+- The system tracks which songs are already archived in a SQLite database
+- When fetching new content, it stops pagination after encountering 2 consecutive pages of already-downloaded content
+- For large archives (1000+ songs), this reduces sync time from ~100 seconds to ~4 seconds when you only have a few new songs
+- First-time archives still fetch all pages to build the complete library

+**Safe Interruption Handling:**
+- If an archive job is interrupted (network failure, manual stop, server restart), the system safely resumes on the next run
+- Only fully downloaded tracks are recorded in the database
+- Partial downloads are automatically re-downloaded and overwritten on the next run
+- No risk of corrupted files - you always get complete audio files

+**Example Scenario:**
+1. First run: Downloads 1000 songs (all pages fetched)
+2. Create 5 new songs on Suno
+3. Second run: Fetches only first 2 pages (~4 seconds), downloads 5 new songs
+4. Job interrupted after downloading 3/5 songs
+5. Third run: Re-fetches first 2 pages, downloads all 5 songs (2 already in DB are skipped, 3 partial ones are re-downloaded)

 ## Architecture